Further Education During Unemployment: Identification, Estimation, and Empirical Implementation

 After each logit propensity score regression, we estimate the (cell-specific) TOT with the average difference in outcomes between each enrollee and its match, and the standard error is computed following \citet{Abadie_Imbens2016}.
 We then aggregate the TOTs across the enrollment-timing $\times$ layoff-quarter $\times$ gender $\times$ sector cells to obtain the overall treatment effect, where the weights are proportional to the number of enrollees in each cell.

 Given that we match workers along the dimensions discussed above, the question of residual differences between enrollees and matched non-enrollees remains.
 We argue that these remaining factors that compel workers to enroll are unlikely to be related to future earnings potential, conditional on the covariates used for matching.
 The empirical literature documents several potential sources of variation.
 First, research has shown that distance to a community college affects whether a worker ultimately enrolls (\citealp{Card1993}).
 While distance is not a strong instrument in our setting (Appendix \ref{sec:Alternative-Identification-Strat}), it is indeed negatively associated with enrollment.
 Second, information and nudges appear to influence students' decision-making.
 For example, in our context, \citet{BarrTurner2016} show that a letter targeted to UI claimants informing them of financial aid resources affects enrollment.
-Relatedly, complexity in UI rules (such as what constitutes as ``approved training'' that allow workers to continue receiving benefits) may introduce additional variation in whether workers decide to pursue training opportunities.
+Relatedly, complexity in UI rules (such as what counts as ``approved training'' that allows workers to continue receiving benefits) may introduce additional variation in whether workers decide to pursue training opportunities.
+As mentioned in Section \ref{sec:Institutional-Background}, although there are 7,000 courses that Ohio approves automatically, academic courses were approved on a case-by-case basis in the absence of an official policy (\citealp{NASWA2010}).
 Third, in the context of training programs, there may be variation in who can access training resources based on requirements set by local job centers (\citealp{Fortsonetal2017}).
 Finally, there has been evidence of capacity constraints in community colleges and programs within community colleges (e.g., \citealp{Grosz2020}), which may generate exogenous variation in who can enroll.